techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=176
 (141)
 When is x & y an int?
 (Choose one).

-a.
-Always
+A. Always

-b.
-Sometimes
+B. Sometimes

-c.
-When neither x nor y is a float, a long, or a double
+C. When neither x nor y is a float, a long, or a double

-d.
-None of the others
+D. None of the others

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: